 In 1972, the worst drought in 50 years struck the Sahara, bringing disaster and severe stress to the Tuareg.
 The nomads were forced to travel southward in search of pastures for their herds.
 This massive migration intensified as water supplies began to fail.
 Conflicts over rights and obligations among the people and governments of the regions were also generated.
 Many animals died of thirst, hunger, or fatigue during the long journey.
 Thousands of Tuareg drifted to the cities where they set up cowhide shelters and lean-to shanties on the fringes of town.
 Many Tuareg never returned to their original homeland.

-In the Southern Sahara, many Tuareg, particularly those from the Negro classes, are now settled farmers living in villages surrounded by grain fields.
+In the southern Sahara, many Tuareg are now settled farmers living in villages surrounded by grain fields.
 Since farming is seasonal work, many of the young men also take jobs as blue-collar workers in Nigeria, Ghana, or Ivory Coast for part of the year.